-I know that everyone says each and every pregnancy and experience is quite unique, and I don’t doubt this is true since a number of factors play a key role here, including whether or not medication is administered.
-But I still think that being aware of some of the signature pains and symptoms, will somehow prepare me for what is to come…if only mentally.
-I also tend to be an anxious person to begin with, so I know that now would be a good time to practice some sort of relaxation techniques.
+But I still thought that being aware of some of the signature pains and symptoms would somehow prepare me for what was to come…if only mentally.
+I was also a worrier by nature, so I knew that now would be a good time to practice some sort of labor relaxation techniques.

 - Very bad menstrual cramps

 - Tightening muscles and severe stomach pains

 - Extreme lower back and lower abdominal pains

 - The feeling of your stomach stretching in all directions

 My contractions felt like intense tugging on the stomach — including the tightening muscles and gas…but also the urge to poop!
 I wasn’t sure if I actually had to go or if it was labor.
 But turns out it definitely was labor, with “back labor” and lower back pain taking over.

 Crowning during birth occurs when the baby’s head begins to pass through the vaginal opening, during the pushing phase.
 It has been described by moms as:

 - Intense burning sensation or “ring of fire”

 - Possible tearing or ripping sensations